rcantini/rcantini.github.io/content/post/personality_detection/index.md

 <div class="cell markdown" id="S3IidzgPkirL">

-MBTI dataset is loaded, splitting it into train, val and test skipping the last incomplete batch.
+MBTI dataset is loaded, splitting it into train, val and test, skipping the last incomplete batch.

 </div>